 Sound healing therapy uses aspects of music to improve your physical and emotional health and well-being.
 The person being treated partakes in the experience with a trained sound healing practitioner.
 Sound healing may involve:

 - moving to the beat of the music

 There are different types of sound therapy, including vibrational sound therapy, which uses special sounds that produce vibrations thought to improve brain waves.

 Healing with sound is believed to date back to ancient Greece, when music was used in an attempt to cure mental disorders.
 Throughout history, music has been used to boost morale in military troops, help people work faster and more productively, and even ward off evil spirits by chanting.
 More recently, research has linked music to a number of health benefits, from boosting immune function and lowering stress levels to improving the health of premature babies.

 There are a few different types of sound therapy, each with different benefits, though not all have been proven.

 Vibration is believed to affect your body’s functions, such as blood pressure and breathing.
 Vibroacoustic therapy uses audible sound vibrations to improve health and reduce stress.
 This type of sound therapy involves using speakers imbedded in recliners, mattresses, and special mats to transmit music and sound vibrations directly to the body.
 There’s some evidence to support its benefits, specifically its ability to promote relaxation and reduce pain and symptoms in people with cancer and those recovering from surgery.

 Guided mediation is a form of sound healing in which you meditate to voiced instruction, either in a session or class, or using a video or app.
-Meditation can involve chanting or repeating mantras or prayers.
-Research has found that meditation offers a number of health benefits, including:
+Meditation can involve chanting or repeating mantras or prayers. has found that meditation offers a number of health benefits, including: